This page does not contain vaccination numbers, to see this data visit the Vaccination Dashboard under visualisations.

 We will now look at data comparing year 1 and year 2 of COVID.
 The years will run from 2nd March to the 1st March as we only started accurate data collection in March of 2020 therefore day 0 will be March 2nd 2020.

 Looking at the above graphs I have compared deaths, cases, hospitalisations and hospital admissions from year 1 to year 2.
-As you can see it appears that we’re doing better in year 2 than year 1 however, if you look at the curve it is clear to see that for most of year 2 we have been coming out of the second wave and as a result we would expect to have less deaths at this point (July 2021).
+As you can see it appears that we’re doing better in year 2 than year 1.

-- The third wave happened during the summer where peoples immune systems are stronger.
+- The third wave happened during the summer when immune systems are stronger.

 - Case-demic conditions driven by poor quality PCR tests.
 Once we control for population the age profile of cases looked very different in the third wave in comparison to the first and second wave raising red flags.